akomarla/forecast_demand/README.md

 ## 1. Steps

-1. Read the DMT data and apply transformations to generate a set time-series that each represent one SKU
+1. Read the data and apply transformations to generate time-series for each SKU's demand
 2. Replace all negative demand values with 0 (this modification is not an optional parameter)
 3. Set a target quarter to forecast, ex: 'Q1 2024'
 4. Set a number for the historical quarters to be used in the calculation, ex: 6
 5. Set a error type to train the model, ex: 'mean absolute percentage error'
 6. Train the exponential smoothing model.
 By default, the model trains on (tq - 1), where tq is the target quarter
 7. Execute the model on a new set of training data
-8. Write the results to an Excel file

 ## 2. Repo structure